 If you’re in need of a side or vegetable dish to accompany your entree, try this quick and easy fix of boiled chayote squash and carrot with crushed peanut.
-This is healthy, light and widely fit to any type of course, be it marinade, grill, boil, fish, chicken…
+This is healthy, light and widely fit for any type of course, be it marinade, grill, boil, fish, chicken…

 Just remember to pick a younger chayote squash to avoid too many skin and chewy texture.

-Any how, enjoy this easy side along with your protein.
+Anyhow, enjoy this easy side along with your protein.
 Nice for those who on weight control or vegetarian too.
 Substitute with cashew if you are allergic to peanut.

 Boiled chayote squash and carrot with Crushed-peanut